centreon/centreon-documentation/versioned_docs/version-23.10/api/rest-api-v1.md

 ## Overview

 This documentation is for developers familiar with HTTP requests and JSON.
-It explains various API operations, related requests and responses structure, and error codes.
+It explains various API operations, related request and response structures, and error codes.
 If you are not familiar with the JSON API, we recommend that you use the Centreon command line API.